 The Local Security Policy (secpol.msc) in Windows 11/10 contains important information about the security of a local computer.
 However, it is not a part of the Windows home edition.
 When you try to access the Local Security Policy in Windows 11/10 Home, you will receive an error that says Windows 11/10 can’t find secpol.msc.
 Administrators primarily use it to manage and administer different security parameters of the host computer.

 If you want to apply some security policies on your Windows 11/10 Home system, you must first enable it.
 In this gearupwindows article, we will guide you on downloading and enabling Local Security Policy (secpol.msc) on your computer.

 Please note that enabling the Local Security Policy (secpol.msc) will also allow the Local Group Policy (gpedit.msc) on your computer.

-How to Enable SecPol.msc in Windows 11/10 Home?
+How to Turn On SecPol.msc in Windows 11 or 10 Home?

 Step 1.
-Download the SecPol.msc script on your PC.
+First, download the SecPol.msc script on your PC.

 Step 2.
-Right-click on the downloaded files and then click the
+Next, right-click on the downloaded files and click the

 Step 3.
 Then, click the